jasonkuhrt/flo/README.md

 Safely remove a git worktree by branch name or issue number

 POSITIONAL PARAMETERS
-  <branch-name-or-issue>    Branch name or issue number of the worktree to remove
+  <branch-name-or-issue>    Branch name, issue number, or worktree directory name to remove

 ABOUT

-  Safely removes a worktree by branch name or issue number.
+  Safely removes a worktree by branch name, issue number, or worktree directory name.
   Calculates the path automatically and uses Git to properly delete it.
 Always prefer this over 'rm -rf' to keep Git state clean.